 Sleep, in addition to our diet, is vital for our good health and well-being.
 Insomnia is the inability to go to sleep at night, or once asleep, the inability to have a restful and sound sleep.
 This then interferes with our daily activities – both physically and mentally.
 Sleep is a natural phenomenon, giving the mind and body the rest it requires in order to function efficiently.
 The major causes of insomnia are depression and anxiety, and this is why the mind is very important when it comes to treating insomnia.
-Our mind and body are connected, so promoting peaceful and serene feelings in our mind will result in calmness, moving away from anxiety and De-stress therapy.
+Our mind and body are connected, so promoting a peaceful and serene feeling in our mind will result in calmness, moving away from anxiety and De-stress therapy.
 Meditation is a very important factor in treating insomnia.

 What Causes Insomnia?

 Insomnia originates in an unhealthy lifestyle and an improper diet.
 Other causes of insomnia are physical disorders, stress and anxiety, and an irregular sleeping pattern.
 These factors cause aggravation of Vata(air) dosha which travels via the head channels, resulting in sleeplessness.
 The aggravation of Vata can arise from many things, such as:

 - The drinking of coffee or tea before going to bed

 - The intake of dry and cold food